 The UV intensity experienced by an aerosol droplet was then estimated by averaging the measured intensities at five different spots.
-The exposure time t of the aerosol to the UV radiation is approximated by the mean residence time of the aerosol in the device, defined as t = V/q, with V the effective irradiation volume of the quartz tube (777 cm) and q the aerosol flow rate.
+The exposure time t of the aerosol to the UV radiation is approximated by the mean residence time of the aerosol in the device, defined as t = V/q, with V the effective irradiation volume of the quartz tube (777 cm), and as q, which is the aerosol flow rate.
 Table 2 summarizes the specifications of the UV chamber and the calculated UV dose used in this study.